-Preparing for your big trip to the hospital can be daunting and especially for your first birth, you really have no idea what you will need.
+Preparing for your big trip to the hospital can be daunting, especially if it's your first birth.
+I remember thinking i had no idea what i needed having never done this before.

 Make sure you have this bag ready around the 33 - 35 week mark just in case the little one decides to come early and just keep it in the car.